richtea/YAWN/docs/DEVELOPMENT.md

 - __Use workflow from:__ `main`

 - __Release type:__ Select the appropriate value that defines how the release number will be incremented.
-See the documentation for the [semver library](https://www.npmjs.com/package/semver#user-content-functions)'s `inc` function for more details.
+See below for further details.

 - __Pre-release identifier:__ The pre-release prefix, e.g. `alpha`, `beta` etc.